kineticstoolkit/kineticstoolkit_doc/src/python_while.md

 ```

 :::{good-practice} Looping
-While this example works perfectly well and is indeed a correct demonstration of how `while` works, we will see in the next sections that for this specific example, other methods sur as `for`, or even better using `numpy`, would be less error-prone and faster.
+While this example works perfectly well and is indeed a correct demonstration of how `while` works, we will see in the next sections that for this specific example, other instructions sur as [for](python_for_range.md), or even better using [numpy](numpy.md), would be less error-prone and faster.
 :::

-## Exercise 1
+## 💪 Exercise 1

-We return to the example of the instrumented walkway.
+Let's get back again to the example of the instrumented walkway.
 We recorded the following positions of heel strike, first for the right heel, second for the left heel, third for the right heel, etc.:

 ```{code-cell}
 # y-coordinates of each heel strike, in meters